Fundamentals of Prosperity

 Our Father warns us about the many pitfalls of borrowing money in His Word.
 I came to realize that we as believers (and as consumers) are in some ways in the same position as a builder.
 We are the ones with the money.
 We actually produce something.

-We too are like targets because of our earned income.
+We, too, are like targets because of our earned income.
 Many entities stand around us with their hands out wanting a piece of our money – a piece of what we have produced.
 First in line is the tax man.
 Next are services that we need in our culture.
 We also need food, electrical, water, sewer, gas for our cars and to heat our homes.

 Many of them want to palm themselves off as our friends.
 They want us to consolidate our bills and credit cards and put them on a second mortgage.
 I see a billboard occasionally with a picture of a local banker with his hand stretched out toward the passerby as if to say let’s be friends.
 But he is a salesman.
 He wants to sell you some of his money to buy a home, to expand your business or buy more land for your farm.
 You in return will pay the banker part of your income for years.
 One man I read about lately lost the family farm that his family had owned for five generations.
 He borrowed against the farm, and something turned sour.
 Now the banker, “his friend,” owns it.
 This is true for credit cards, car loans, mortgages, school loans, and other consumer goods we finance.
 Credit cards can run 20% which is twice what we tithe.
 Mortgage rates are climbing again.
 That is in part, where our prosperity goes.

-God is telling us by way of these verses that we are servants to those that lend us the money.
+God is telling us by way of these verses that we are servants to those who lend us money.
 No matter how friendly they are, they are not your friends.
 It reminds one of the expression, “I owe, I owe, so off to work I go.”
 We need to change our thinking and remember that we are His sons and daughters, and we are to serve Him.
 He promises to meet all our needs.

 So, if you have a need, pray first and then be patient.
 See what God will do.
 If you do not have the cash, do not buy it.
 This is where saving money in an emergency fund comes in so handy for unexpected expenses.
 What would it have been like for those thousands of businesses that went broke during the Covid crisis if they had been saving part of their income over the past years?
 It is likely they could have survived.